ShebaDarko/PowerBI-IntrusionDetection-Analytics-Dashboard/README.md

 ## 2. 🔬 Classification Techniques
 ![Classification Techniques](visuals/Classificatn_techniques.png)

-The Classification Techniques page details the methods used for anomaly detection:
+The Classification Techniques page details the methods used for anomaly detection classification that inlcudes:
-- **k-Means Clustering**
+- **Unsupervised k-Means Clustering on supervised data to understand data disrtibution, identify  unusal outliers**
 - **Principal Component Analysis (PCA)**

-This section also includes images from the thesis results, particularly PCA plots, and reduces the high dimensionality to lower dimensioanlity to capture patterns and trends of attack types in data.
+This section also includes images from training results, particularly PCA plots, which reduces the high dimensionality to lower dimensioanlity to capture patterns and trends of attack types in data.

 ## 3. 🧠 Machine Learning with SNN
 ![Machine Learning with SNN](visuals/ml_classification.png)

-The SNN page presents the results of using a Spiking Neural Network for intrusion detection.
+The Ml-snn  page presents the results of using a Sequential type of Neural Network for intrusion detection.
 Key components include:
 - Confusion matrix results
-- Tables showing false positives, true positives, and false negatives for top attacks
+- High, medium and low false positives, true positives, and false negatives values for top attacks that needs to be escalated.

 ## 4. 🔄 Machine Learning with RNN